 - Applications open in March and close on November 30 (or when funds run out, whichever comes first).

-When you apply, all reasonable efforts will be made to report back to you on the status of your application within 2-3 weeks from the time you submit your NSG application. - You can apply for one NSG project at a time.
+Unfortunately, late applications cannot be accepted.
+When you apply, all reasonable efforts will be made to report back to you on the status of your application within 2-3 weeks from the time you submit your NSG - > application. - You can apply for one NSG project at a time.
 As soon as you complete your project and have submitted your project story to your NSG Program Coordinator, you are eligible to apply for another grant.
-Please note that preference is given to new projects or those that have received funding less than three (3) years in a row. - ➤ Grant requests must be no more than \$500.
+Please note that preference is given to new projects or those that have received funding less than three (3) years in a row. - Frant requests must be no more than \$500.
 When creating a project budget, research the actual cost of things you'll need and think about how you might be able to get what you need through borrowing, donations, or in-kind sponsorships. - You can only begin your project AFTER the grant decision is made.
 We cannot support projects retroactively.
-Your grant money must also be spent by March 15.
+Your grant money must also be spent by June 30 of the next calendar year.
 We understand that some projects may continue later in the year or year-round, but the grant itself must be spent on costs by that deadline.

-If your project will take place in a public space or on municipal right-of-way, you must ensure compliance with all municipal bylaws and permit requirements.
+➢ If your project will take place in a public space or on municipal right-of-way, you must ensure compliance with all municipal bylaws and permit requirements.
 Your project must follow all relevant municipal bylaws.
 Events such as street parties usually require a permit and liability insurance ahead of time, depending on the location and size.
 Be sure to provide these details in your application.
+Municipal permissions must be in place prior to grants being approved and funds being released.
 For information on bylaws and permit requirements, please contact Bowen Island Municipality at 604-947-4255 or bim@bimbc.ca.